drumin4/time-eclipse/README.md

 ## 🚀 About Me
-I'm a young, ambitious self-taught programmer, looking forward to getting out of my comfort zone and achieving great things along other inspiring programmers.
+I'm a young, ambitious programmer, looking forward to getting out of my comfort zone and achieving great things along other inspiring programmers.